Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 There are several packages to help you restyle these lists of contents automatically; perhaps the best-known is tocloft.

-1. It is arguable that chapters also have no place in reports, either, as these are conventionally divided into sections as the top-level division.
+1. It is arguable that parts and chapters are only used in very large reports: others are conventionally divided into sections as the top-level division.
 LATEX, however, assumes your reports have chapters, but this is only the default, and can be changed very simply (see § 7.6 below).